 Steve Gelinske, Secretary -- Steve has over 25 years of experience in areas including management, technology, and business development.
 He has volunteered with local animal welfare organizations for the last ten years.
 He enjoys spending time with his wife and their three dogs, cat, and chickens.

-Stephanie Fox, Director of Social Media -- Stephanie is an attorney who currently serves as the Director of Client Relations for Capview Partners.
-Her background includes legal, commercial real estate, investor relations, investment management, and non profit.
+Stephanie Fox -- Stephanie is an attorney who currently serves as the Director of Client Relations for Capview Partners.
+Her background includes work in the legal, commercial real estate, investor relations, investment management, and non profit fields.
 Originally from Arizona, she received her B.B.A. in Accounting, M.S.A. in Accounting, and J.D. from Southern Methodist University.
 Stephanie has always had a passion for supporting animal causes.
 She has volunteered with various animal welfare organizations since high school and currently volunteers weekly at DAS.
 In her free time, Stephanie enjoys playing tennis, traveling, and seeing movies.
 She has one rescue cat, Sassafras.

 Ex Oficio Board Member (non-voting)